MarcoASilva/jwti/readme.md

 await jwti.invalidate({ user: 1 });

-// Throws an InvalidatedTokenError await jwti.verify(token);
+// throws an InvalidatedTokenError await jwti.verify(token);
 ```

-## All tokens of a client
+## all of a client's token

 that were signed with jwti